 The appearance of text on your page depends on a complex interaction of processes called composition.
-Using the word spacing, letterspacing, glyph scaling, and hyphenation options you’ve selected, InDesign composes your type in a way that best supports the specified parameters.
+Using the word spacing, letterspacing, glyph scaling, and hyphenation options you’ve selected, InCopy composes your type in a way that best supports the specified parameters.

-InDesign offers two composition methods: Adobe Paragraph Composer (the default) and Adobe Single-line Composer (both are available from the Control panel menu).
+InCopy offers two composition methods: Adobe Paragraph Composer (the default) and Adobe Single-line Composer (both are available from the Control panel menu).
 You can select which composer to use from the Paragraph panel menu, the Justification dialog box, or the Control panel menu.

-InDesign supports four methods developed for typesetting, including Adobe Japanese Single-line Composer, Adobe Japanese Paragraph Composer, Adobe Paragraph Composer, and Adobe Single-line Composer.
+InCopy supports four methods developed for typesetting, including Adobe Japanese Single-line Composer, Adobe Japanese Paragraph Composer, Adobe Paragraph Composer, and Adobe Single-line Composer.
 Each Composer evaluates possible breaks for Japanese and Roman text, and chooses those which best support the hyphenation and justification options specified for a given paragraph.
 The Adobe Japanese Paragraph Composer is selected by the default.
-For details on these options, see InDesign Help.
+For details on these options, see InCopy Help.

 InDesign Magazine provides an article about fixing composition problems at Mind the Gaps.

-InDesign offers two composition methods: Adobe Paragraph Composer (the default) and Adobe Single-line Composer.
+InCopy offers two composition methods: Adobe Paragraph Composer (the default) and Adobe Single-line Composer.
 Both composition methods evaluate possible breaks, and choose those that best support the hyphenation and justification options you’ve specified for a given paragraph.

 The Adobe Paragraph Composer